pivotal-cf/docs-pks/console-upgrade.hbs.md

 1. In the vSphere Client, right-click the new Management Console VM and select **Power** > **Power On**.
 1. When the new Management Console VM has booted, go to the **Summary** tab for the VM and  copy its IP address, if you do not know it already.
 1. Enter the IP address of the new Management Console VM in a browser.
-1. At the VMware Tanzu Kubernetes Grid Integrated Edition log in page, enter user name `root` and the root password that you set when you deployed the new version of the OVA template.
+1. At the {{  vars.product_full }} log in page, enter user name `root` and the root password that you set when you deployed the new version of the OVA template.

 ## <a id='migrate-config'></a>Step 3: Migrate the Configuration from the Old Appliance to the New Version